5 steps to building regulations approval

 Some operate as individual councils and some work in partnership with others.
 They all share the same ethos of impartiality, accountability, and technical consistency.

-Sometimes your builder might have a preference for a particular surveyor, but it’s your project so it pays to have a pre-application meeting with your local building control team so you can discuss the project and any particular design details which are out of the ordinary.
+Sometimes your builder might have a preference for a particular building control provider, but it’s your project so it pays to have a pre-application meeting with your local building control team so you can discuss the project and any particular design details which are out of the ordinary.

 Contact your local team to find out what the likely charges will be.